Malliavin-Stein Method: a Survey of Recent Developments: Introduction and overview

 Since the publication of \cite{StMethOnWienChaos}, the Malliavin-Stein method has generated several hundreds of papers, with ramifications in many (often unexpected) directions, including functional inequalities, random matrix theory, stochastic geometry, non-commutative probability and computer sciences.
-These developments largely exceed the scope of the present survey, and we invite the interested reader to consult the following references (i)--(iii) for a more detailed presentation: (i) the webpage \cite{WWW} is a constantly updated resource, listing all existing papers written around the Malliavin-Stein method; (ii) the monograph \cite{n-p-book}, written in 2012, contains a self-contained presentation of Malliavin calculus and Stein's method, as applied to functionals of general Gaussian fields, with specific emphasis on random variables belonging to a fixed Wiener chaos; (iii) the text \cite{PRbook} is a collection of surveys, containing an in-depth presentation of variational techniques on the Poisson spaces (including the Malliavin-Stein method), together with their application to asymptotic problems arising in stochastic geometry.
+These developments largely exceed the scope of the present survey, and we invite the interested reader to consult the following references (i)--(vi) for a more detailed presentation: (i) the webpage \cite{WWW} is a constantly updated resource, listing all existing papers written around the Malliavin-Stein method; (ii) the monograph \cite{n-p-book}, written in 2012, contains a self-contained presentation of Malliavin calculus and Stein's method, as applied to functionals of general Gaussian fields, with specific emphasis on random variables belonging to a fixed Wiener chaos; (iii) the text \cite{PRbook} is a collection of surveys, containing an in-depth presentation of variational techniques on the Poisson spaces (including the Malliavin-Stein method), together with their application to asymptotic problems arising in stochastic geometry; (iv) references \cite{MRV21, No20, NPR19l, PR18, PV20, R19, T19} provide a representative overview of applications of Malliavin-Stein techniques to the study of nodal sets associated with Gaussian random fields on two-dimensional manifolds; (v) the papers \cite{NNP21, NPY19} -- and many of the reference therein -- display a pervasive use of Malliavin-Stein techniques to determine rates of convergence in total variation in the Breuer-Major Theorem; (vi) references \cite{CNN20, NN20} deal with the problem of tightness and functional convergence in the Breuer-Major theorem evoked at Point (v).